alan-turing-institute/scivision/contributing.md

 You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see [How to contribute](#-how-to-contribute)).

-#### TODO: Preparing a scivision model repository:
+#### TODO: Preparing a model for inclusion in the catalog:

-For a guide on how the model GitHub repository linked to by the `"model"` key of your catalog entry should look, see [this guide]...
+In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per [THIS TEMPLATE].

+This will enable you load your model via the scivision API and run it on matching datasets present in the catalog.
+For an example demonstrating this functionality [TODO: CLICK HERE].

-#### Adding a new model to the catalog:
+#### Submitting your model to the catalog:

+Once you have prepared a model for inclusion in the catalog, you can submit it via the following steps.
+Once your model submission is accepted, it will become available to other users of scivision.

 On a new branch of the scivision repository, add metadata for your computer vision model to the end of `models.json`, with the following format, incrementing the model number by one from the most recent entry.
 After you are done, create a pull request with the changes.